gamblevore/temporal/readme.md

 # Chaotic Modes and Normal Modes (in the shell-tool)

-My chaotic-generators are so good they don't need much debiasing, just XOR/Neuman. (accessed via `temporal list 0`)
+Using `temporal list 0` lets you test my chaotic generators.
+They are so good they don't need much debiasing, just XOR/Neuman.

 Non-chaotic (accessed via `temporal list 1`) are hashed, otherwise the randomness isn't good enough.
 This also makes them much faster, as XOR/Neuman lose a lot of bits.

+Using `temporal list -1`) is also non-chaotic, but doesn't get hashed, only XOR+neuman, leading to very non-random output.

-So basically, Mode 1 is faster and more random, but might have less intention-driven results.
+So basically, Mode 1 is faster and more random.
+Mode -1 might be useful for experimentation.

-Mode 0 is slower and less random (but still extremely random!), but may have stronger intention-driven results.
+Mode 0 is slower, but may have stronger intention-driven results.

 # Channels (in the cpp Lib)